genZrizzCode/MassiVM/README.md

 ## About

-MassiVM is a modified version of [BlobeVM](https://github.com/Blobby-Boi/BlobeVM) that provides enhanced features and capabilities.
-It's a virtual machine that can bypass school restrictions and provide a full desktop environment in GitHub Codespaces.
+MassiVM is a powerful virtual machine that can bypass school restrictions and provide a full desktop environment in GitHub Codespaces.
+It offers a complete Linux desktop experience with gaming, development, and productivity tools.

 ### Features